krujos/pcf-workshop/README.md

 3. Operations: Paired installation that will be used throughout the class
   a.
 Installing on vCloud Air
   b.
 Deploying services with Ops Manager
+    ** Be sure to add Jenkins, MySQL, App Autoscaling, API Gateway
   c.
 PaaS monitoring with Ops Metrics
   d.
 Iaas monitoring
   e.
 Syslog draining